moojigc/moojigc/README.md

 ### Current
 I'm a Software Engineer at Unite Us, a technology company that builds coordinated care networks of health and social service providers.
 I focus on creating highly-scalable, distributed cloud-based applications.

-In my spare time, I'm learning about game development.
+In my spare time, I do random side projects.

 ### Background
 Previously, I was a software engineer at Salusion, where I developed a tech-based solution for Health Savings Accounts (HSAs) and Health Reimbursement Agreements (HRAs).